Hjdskes/hjdskes.github.io/content/about.md

 In the field of Computer Science, my interests are broad.
 Mainly, however, I am interested in operating systems, distributed systems and programming languages.

-My greatest passion is open-source software, to which I strive to contribute in several different ways.
-I have been using Linux for over five years and participate in several Linux-related communities.
+My greatest passion is open-source software, to which I contribute in several ways.
+I have been using Linux for over ten years and participate in several Linux-related communities.
 This includes being a moderator at the [Crunchbang Linux forum](http://crunchbang.org/forums/index.php) and the [BunsenLabs Linux forum](https://forums.bunsenlabs.org/index.php).
 When the Crunchbang Linux project [ended](http://crunchbang.org/forums/viewtopic.php?id=38916), I played a role in [forming](http://crunchbang.org/forums/viewtopic.php?id=39049) the